 Vegan apple crumble pie with a crunchy golden oat crumble.
 Also known as a Dutch apple pie, this is easy to assemble and uses only common ingredients! no weird ingredients and perfect for a cozy day!

 This vegan apple crumble pie or Dutch apple pie is:

 - easier to make than your average vegan apple pie

 - perfect as an Autumn or Fall dessert

 - like a warm hug from your insides!

 Normally, the hardest thing about making a pie is the pastry.
 However, with this recipe we're covering all the pastry with apples then topping it with a delicious crumble!
 If it's messy, it doesn't matter.
-The effort to reward ratio is in your favour :).
+The effort to reward ratio is in your favor :).

 Key ingredients for this easy vegan pie